jgilbert20/Libre_PTC/README.md

 QTouch atmel-42195-qtouch-library-peripheral-touch-controller_user-guide - The full user guide to the latest QTouch controller

-QMatrix - An open source attempt to re

 # Library details

 What follows is a bit of a brain-dump on what I know about the PTC and capacitive sensing in general to serve as a guide for future users.

 Capacitive touch sensing relies on the idea that your fingers affect electrical fields around them because they are partial conductors.
 "Capacitive" is fancy engineering term for the idea of being able to "hold" a charge, meaning that if you put a small amount of energy into something it will be held and can later be released.
 Any pad, wire or conductor has some level of capacitance, including the wires in your project.
 When you make a capacitive sensor pad as a bit of copper, you're effectively making a capacitor.

-[adafruit picture]

 When your finger approaches and gets near a capacitive sensing pad, it effectively alters the capacitance of the sensor pad because the "capacitor" is now a combination of the existing pad plus whatever your finger has.